IM (2000); GM (2004); Chinese Champion (2005 & 2013).

 <Asian Teams> Wang Yue won team gold and individual silver playing board 2 for China at the 17th Asian Team Championship held in Zaozhuang, China in May 2012.

 <Chinese league> In April 2004, Wang produced the best individual result by scoring 9.0/11 at the Chinese Men's Team Championships in Jinan.
-He now plays for Tianjin chess club in the China Chess League (CCL), although he did not compete in the 2012 season.
+He now plays for Tianjin chess club in the China Chess League, and although he did not compete in the 2012 season, he played top board in 2013, helping his team to win gold.
+(1) In the 2014 Chinese League, Wang Yue played board 1 for Tianjing, helping his team to win silver.
+In 2015, he is again playing board 1 for Tianjing.

 <Other> He played for the city of Wu Xi in the World Cities Team Championship (2012) held in Al-Ain in the UAE in late December, helping the city he represented to win through to the quarter final.
 His positive results also restored him to the 2700 rating group for the first time since March 2012.

-<Classical> Wang Yue's rating as of 1 May 2013 was 2706, making him the number 3 player in China, number 5 in Asia and number 38 in the world.
-His highest rating to date was 2756 in November 2010 when he was ranked number 10 in the world, while his highest ranking was number 8 in the world in May 2010, when his rating was 2752;
+Wang Yue's highest rating to date was 2756 in November 2010 when he was ranked #10 in the world, while his highest world ranking was #8 in May 2010, when his rating was 2752.

 His Internet Chess Club handle is yueyue.